benarmstead/cmus-music-monitor/README.md

 Shell script for Cmus to monitor music listening habits.

-Gets all the metadata of the song being listened to, and writes it to a CSV
+Gets all the metadata of the song being listened to, and writes it to a CSV.

 # Installation